David A. Kenny

 Fifth, not surprisingly there was no mention of the Social Relations Model.
 This analytic method has lead to real sharpening of the questions that can be asked.
 Thus, the advances came about by important statistical advances.

-Sixth, accuracy at zero aquaintance is interesting, but we were interested in comparing accuracy in close relationships.
+Sixth, accuracy at zero acquaintance is interesting, but we were interested in comparing accuracy in close relationships.
 We do find more accuracy there but not much more.
 Thus, we learn more about the person (at least in terms of personality) in the first few minutes, than we do in years.
 This is the most surprising results.

 I am totally indebted to my research team, most of whom are students at the University of Connecticut.
 First, Cynthia Mohr helped in all phases of the research.
 She was also in charge of the project while I vacationed in California in late August.
 Second, Lynn Winquist provided key advice and assistance.
 She was especially helpful in the design of the informant phase of the project.
 Third, Jason Themanson conducted a videotape study and was also in charge of the data analysis phase of the study.
 Fourth, Jill Santopietro assisted in the recruitment of the targets and many other tasks.
 Fifth, Carl Schneider, Tony Lemieux, Christie Cathey, Madeline Fugere, Michael Whitcomb, Steven Rumery, and Jo Korchmaros helped in many phases of the study.
 Finally, Virginia Carrow and members of the Psychology Department (under the able leadership of Charles Lowe) provided extensive support.